 - Speechpad – affordable speech to text and video transcriptions services.

-- iWriter – Order customized, original written articles!
+- iWriter – Order customized, originally written articles!
 You won’t have to pay unless you’re completely satisfied with the work given to you.
 Fair pricing.
 I used to get most of the articles for my blogs here.
 I would get my orders usually after 5 hours!
 You can also become a writer here.
 Pass the test and choose articles to write on their database.

 - HireWriters – Similar to iWriter.
 The last time I checked, the test was easy to pass compared to iWriter.
 I have not tried their services yet.

 - Fiverr – is a “Marketplace for Creative and Professional” services.
-Some services are a gem, while they others, not so much.
+Some services are a gem, while the others, not so much.
 Be wary of Social Media and SEO services, as most of them are black hat.
 Services such as video production, graphic designing, and audio production are things I come here for.

 General Business Tools